Workbench-Build/workbook/docs/index.md

 **Resources:**

-- [Gnosis multi-sig](https://blog.gnosis.pm/gnosis-safe-multisig-desktop-app-and-contract-interactions-6f8b92c3275b) - A shared bank account.
+To be organized:

+- Loot tokens (play to earn): `https://medium.com/@adamscochran/what-are-loot-tokens-understanding-an-emerging-asset-class-380b0cc38749`

+Stuff:

+- ***NEED TO ADD MORE DEFI AND TOKEN TEMPLATE STUFF HERE***
+- [Gnosis multi-sig](https://blog.gnosis.pm/gnosis-safe-multisig-desktop-app-and-contract-interactions-6f8b92c3275b) - It's a shared Ethereum account.
+Parameters can be set so that actions can only be taken if signatures from many accounts are provided.
+Those actions can including sending tokens as well as contract interactions.
 - [Snapshot](https://github.com/balancer-labs/snapshot) - Verify user's token balances, then let them sign messages to create off-chain signalling votes.
 Perform votes off-chain, then enact on-chain via a trusted community multi-sig.
 [Create your Snapshot page here](https://docs.snapshot.page/guides/create-a-space).
 Check out current Snapshot pages [here](https://snapshot.page/#/).
 - [ERC3K](https://eips.ethereum.org/EIPS/eip-3000) - An open template for optimistic organizations.
 - [Aragon Govern](https://github.com/aragon/govern) - Aragon's implementation of ERC3K.
 Optimistic organizations that use [Snapshot](https://snapshot.page/#/) for voting with the option for disputes if the vote is incorrect.